How do I set up my company's master data in CleanCalculator?

 |

-What do the points in your master data mean?
+What do the fields in your master data mean?

 Material percentage |